gada1982/CarND-MPC-Project/README.md

 - **Fit a Polynom:** The trajectory is approximated with a 3rd order polynomial.
 - **System Latency:** The whole system has a latency of 100ms, which has to be taken into account.
 - **Calculate Error:** Out of the polynomial coefficients and the estimated position of the car, after the latency, the cross-track error (CTE) and the orientation error (EPSI) are calculated.
-- **Predict future states:** N states with N-1 changes of the actuators are predicted within a prediction horizon `T=N*dt` (N = number of timesteps, dt = time between two actuation).
+- **Predict future states:** N states with N-1 changes of the actuators are predicted within a prediction horizon `T=N*dt` (N = number of timesteps, dt = time between two actuations).
 The states are in the vehicle's coordinate system.
 - **Control Car:** The first prediction is taken to control the cars steering and accelartion (throttle/brake).
 - **Visualize:** Display the MPC trajectory path (where the car will be) in green, and the reference path (where the car should be) in yellow.
 - **Repeat all steps**